a-dubs/smart-deadbolt/README.md

 ## Summary
 - Attaches to my backdoor’s OEM deadbolt and turns the deadbolt lever to lock and unlock door
-- Mounts to the door without any adhesive or mounting hardware that could potentially damage the door
+  - Mounts to the door and deadbolt without any adhesive or mounting hardware that could potentially damage the door
 - Leverages radio modules for communication with smart home controller
 - Powered by an Arduino Pro Mini 5v that drives a high torque TT motor
+- Comprised of 13 different 3D-printed parts
-- The enclosure and all internal parts were designed from scratch in Autodesk Inventor and 3D printed by yours truly
+  - Designed from scratch in Autodesk Inventor and 3D printed by yours truly
   - Custom modular design allows for rapid prototyping and iterative design
 - The deadbolt lever has a 3D-printed adapter that snaps around it (no adhesive necesssary) to convert it into one big gear
   - This gear is then turned by the TT motor through a smaller gear with half the teeth which
 - Limit switch senses when door is closed or open - useful for functionality such as preventing deadbolt from being extended when trying to shut door
 - Potentiometer sitting opposite the motor shaft provides two-fold functionality:
   - Acts as an axle of sorts for the gear driven by the TT motor